xenanetworks/open-automation-python-api/docs/source/command_grouping.rst

 .. note::

     Remember to use ``await`` before the command.
-This is because all command classes support ``asyncio`` and if you want your code to be non-blocking, then use ``await``.
-If a previous command is not responded due to network problem, the next command can still be sent (non-blocking).
-Otherwise, the next command will wait for the previous command to finish, which usually end up timing out and all the rest commands are not sent.
+Commands are defined as Coroutines and must be awaited.

 Read more about Python `awaitable object`_.